pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

  rails db:migrate
 ```

-In the generated file, you can find all the configuration options you can play around with.
+In the generated uploader, you can find all the configuration options you can play around with.
 In this particular case, only the file type validation is needed.
 Since the uploader is used to upload pictures, their content types have to be whitelisted:
  ```ruby
  #app/uploaders/picture_uploader
   def extension_white_list  s